your-company/your-token/README.md

-# Your.Token
+# 109-110
-A simple restricted token for dynamic your.company equity tabulation
+A simple restricted token for dynamic equity tabulation

 ## BaseSecurityToken
 The YourToken contract uses this reference implementation for ERC-1462: